leo-ware/capstone-md/controlled and natural mediation effects.md

 ## measuring natural effects

 If we have an adjustment set W such that:
-- no W is a descendent of T
+- no W is a descendant of T
 - W blocks all backdoor paths from M to Y

 Then we can use the following experimental quantity,